Powwow84/project-2/README.md

 ------------------------------------------------------------------------
 ## Welcome to Fin🐳da

-Finda is a social media app for fisherpeople.
-Built by fisherpeople for fisher people.
+Finda is a social media app for fisher-people.
+Built by fisher-people for fisher-people.
 Share, View, Post, Like content of awesome times out there on the water.

 ------------------------------------------------------------------------
 ## Concept

 The idea of Finda is a social media app targeted at people who like to fish.
-Users can
+Users can:

 * Look for examples of fish species
 * Search for different types of fish